-Wrongful Termination Lawyers in Cleveland Ensuring Compliance with Our Clients’ Agreements
+Wrongful Termination Lawyers in Cleveland, Ohio Ensuring Compliance with Our Clients’ Agreements

 At Watson Kuhlman, LLC, we are aware of the terrible effects that wrongful termination may have on our clients.
-Years of practice representing clients in cases involving all forms of employment-related issues, including wrongful termination, discrimination claims, contract disputes, sexual harassment complaints, and more, have been accumulated by our team of competent lawyers.
-Fighting tenaciously on their behalf and ensuring compliance with any agreements they may have made with their employers are just a couple of the ways we make sure our clients get the justice they deserve.
+Years of practice representing clients in cases involving all forms of employment-related issues, including wrongful termination, discriminatory behavior, contract disputes, sexual harassment complaints, and more, have been accumulated by our team of competent lawyers.
+Fighting tenaciously on their behalf and ensuring compliance with any agreements they may have made with their employers are just a couple of the ways we make sure Ohio residents get the justice they deserve.

-We are aware that wrongful termination claims can be difficult and strenuous.
-To create a custom approach for your case, our attorneys will take the time to evaluate your unique circumstances.
+We are aware that wrongful termination cases can be difficult and strenuous.
+To create a custom approach for your case, our wrongful termination attorneys will take the time to evaluate your unique circumstances.
 Call us at (216) 208-7858 right now.

 When a worker is fired or terminated by an employer without just cause or prior notice, this is known as wrongful termination.
 There must have been some type of contract violation, such as discrimination based on color, sex, age, handicap, national origin, or religion, for the act to qualify as wrongful termination.
 Furthermore, wrongful termination may happen if a worker is let go as retaliation for complaining about their employer or defying unlawful orders.

-When you come to Watson Kuhlman, LLC to discuss your wrongful termination claim, we will first evaluate the specific details of your situation and whether it may qualify as a wrongful termination claim.
+When you come to Watson Kuhlman, LLC to discuss your situation with an experienced employment attorney, we will first evaluate the specific details of your situation and whether it may qualify as a wrongful termination claim.

 What Penalties Can an Employer Face for Unlawful Dismissal?